As we reach a milestone, The Herald looks at the need for more women in digital technology.

 It’s a busy month for us as we celebrate the 500th graduate from our Professional Software Development course, Iona Macbeth, and prepare for National Coding Week.

-Leaving behind a job in Communications for our 16-week course, Iona graduated from Edinburgh’s Cohort E22 last Friday and is now looking for her first job in Scotland’s digital technology industry.
+Leaving behind a job in Communications for our 16-week course, Iona graduated from Edinburgh’s Cohort E22 last Friday and is has now started her first job in Scotland’s digital technology industry.

 Tuesday's front page of The Herald. pic.twitter.com/Kd2U7sWBc0